-When Hearings Are Required
+3.6.1 When Hearings Are Required

-A live hearing must be held with respect to a Formal Complaint unless:

-- the Formal Complaint has been dismissed; - 2) the facts alleged in a Formal Complaint are not contested; - 3) the respondent has admitted, or wishes to admit responsibility; or - 4) The Parties want to resolve the case through an informal resolution process without a completed investigation or adjudication.
+A live hearing must be held with respect to a Formal Complaint of Title IX Sexual Harassment unless the Formal Complaint has been dismissed or the Parties choose to resolve the case through an Informal Resolution process without a completed investigation or adjudication.

-The Parties cannot waive a hearing except by agreement to use the University's informal resolution process.
+The Parties cannot waive a Hearing except by agreement to use the university's Informal Resolution process.